dustinnoe/wireshark-lesson/1/LessonPlan.md

   * You should now see only the communication between your computer and wireshark.org (104.25.219.21).
 Right-click on the first frame and select `Follow > TCP Stream`
   * Note that everything is encrypted.
 You can't determine anything except the host and amount of traffic.
 This shows how important https is when using web applications.

-  Congrat!
+  Congrats!
 You just performed a bit of packet analysis.
-Next, lets use a a capture filter.
+Next, let's use a capture filter.

   #### Use a Capture Filter (0:03)